danvgar/danvgar/README.md

 # You found me!
 **My name is Daniel Garcia.** I’m a **full stack software engineer** based in **Los Angeles, CA**.

-- 👨‍💻 I'm building responsive and dynamic web products for creative professionals and SMB in my community.
+- 👨‍💻 I'm building responsive and dynamic websites and web apps for creative professionals and SMB in my community at [Shy Wolf](https://shywolf.co).
 - ☕️ I'm always open to coffee chats!
 Give me a shout!
 - ⚡ I'm excited to start digging into [Three.js](https://threejs.org/), [WebGL](https://get.webgl.org/), and [Spline](https://spline.design/)